 Hence, for the past few years, the principals at Nishkian Monks have been working on an office wellness program which actively supports and promotes its employees’ active lifestyle.
 The program started within the office by providing sit-stand workstations for each employee.
 Every workstation is accompanied by windows offering panoramic views to relax one’s eyes while gazing into the horizon.
 Future changes to the office under the wellness program will include an upper story outside deck with outside seating to enjoy lunch breaks under the sun and exercise equipment.

 Nestling high in the foothills of Mount Everest lies the village of Phortse, a community of Sherpas working together to develop their village.
-One of the ongoing community project work is the Khumbu Climbing School, a project of the Alex Lowe Charitable Foundation.
-In 2003 the Alex Lowe Charitable Foundation launched the Khumbu Climbing Center to teach basic mountaineering and climbing skills to Sherpas, who often make their living guiding on Mount Everest with little or no climbing experience.
-The Khumbu Climbing School is being built in honor of Alex Lowe, who was widely considered one of the finest all-around mountaineers when he was killed by an avalanche in Pakistan in 1999.
-The building will be the first structure in this region to be engineered professionally, resisting earthquake and snow loading.
+One of the ongoing community project work is the Khumbu Climbing Center, a project of the Alex Lowe Charitable Foundation.
+In 2003 the Alex Lowe Charitable Foundation launched the Khumbu Climbing Center to teach basic mountaineering and climbing skills to Sherpas who often make their living guiding on Mount Everest with little or no climbing experience.
+The climbing center project is being built in honor of Alex Lowe who was widely considered one of the finest all-around mountaineers when he was killed by an avalanche in Pakistan in 1999.
+The building will be the first structure in this region to be engineered professionally to reduce structural damage from an earthquake and prevent roof collapse due to heavy snow load.
 Also unique to the region is the building’s passive solar design considerations.
-Once completed, the 3,000 square foot (279 square meters) building will house classrooms for teaching technical climbing and rescue skills, an indoor training wall, a library, storage room for gears, solar showers and community center.
-The Alex Lowe Charitable Foundation collaborated with the community of Phortse, Montana State University, architect and MSU professor Michael Everts, and structural engineer Ty Monks of Nishkian Monks in Bozeman Montana to design and build this new school located in the rural hillsides of Nepal.
+The building will be heated entirely by passive heating techniques.
+The Alex Lowe Charitable Foundation collaborated with the community of Phortse, Montana State University, architect and MSU professor Michael Everts, and structural engineer Ty Monks, P.E., LEED A.P. of Nishkian Monks PLLC in Bozeman, Montana to design and build this new school located in the rural hillsides of Nepal.
+Once completed, the 3,000-square-foot (279 square meters) building will house classrooms for teaching technical climbing and rescue skills, an indoor training wall, a library, storage room for gears, solar showers, and community center.

 Following a record rainfall coupled with a freak storm in July 2013 there was vast damage to the South Carolina Botanical Gardens on the campus of Clemson University.
 In the middle of the clean-up Clemson architecture professor Daniel Harding got on the phone with Nishkian Monks whom the professor had an established collaborative working relationship.
 Together with Clemson staff they worked out a plan to begin the restoration.
 Nishkian Monks helped a large force of local volunteers and students rebuild the bridges in the Botanical Gardens after last summer’s torrential flood.
 Rain fell on the area virtually every day after mid-June 2013.
 In the 10 days prior to the 13th of July, Clemson received more than 20 inches of rain.
 On the night of July 12th, into the morning of the 13th, the gardens saw an additional eight inches of rain.
 That was enough to open the floodgates, specifically on the garden’s Duck Pond, which unleashed more than 100 million gallons of water on the Hunt Cabin and the nature trails just beyond it.
 The flood wiped away almost all pedestrian bridges, eroded topsoil from some sections and dumped silt in others, causing at least $200,000 in damage.
 Managing Partner, Ty Monks, P.E. of Nishkian Monks PLLC in Bozeman, MT was part of the team led by Professors Daniel Harding and Paul Russell which spent the last twelve months rebuilding bridges, trails, and signage.
 While there is still more work to be done, in a year the South Carolina Botanical Garden has come a long way.
 Officials say the Botanical Garden is now fully operational and back to normal.